stats285/stats285.github.io/assets/assignments/02/assignment2.md

     ```bash
     elasticluster start gce-slurm
     ```
 	if you run into error, and asked to run the setup again, please do so.
     	```bash
     	elasticluster setup gce-slurm
     	```

 * You can also monitor the progress at [Google Cloud Consol](https://console.cloud.google.com/)

-* Get frontend node IP address.
+* Get frontend node IP address using:
     ```
     elasticluster list-nodes gce-slurm
     ```

 * To destroy your cluster:
     ```bash